jle/poppy/README.md

 Poppy
 =====

 Generates Java source code from Ant properties.
+Developed by [Jonathan Le][jle].

 What does it do?
 ----------------